fortra/impacket/README.md

 Testing
 -------

+The library leverages the [pytest](https://docs.pytest.org/) framework for organizing and marking test cases, [tox](https://tox.readthedocs.io/) to automate the process of running them across supported Python versions, and [coverage](https://coverage.readthedocs.io/) to obtain coverage statistics.

+### Test environment setup

+Some test cases are "local", meaning that don't require a target environment and can be run off-line, while the bulk of the test cases are "remote" and requires some prior setup.

-If you want to run the library test cases you need to do mainly three things:
+If you want to run the full set of library test cases, you need to prepare your environment by completing the following steps:

 1. Install and configure a Windows 2012 R2 Domain Controller.
-   * Be sure the RemoteRegistry service is enabled and running.
+   * Be sure to enable and run the `RemoteRegistry` service.
+You can do so by running the following command from an elevated prompt:

+         sc start remoteregistry

-2. Configure the [dcetest.cfg](https://github.com/SecureAuthCorp/impacket/blob/impacket_0_9_23/tests/SMB_RPC/dcetests.cfg) file with the necessary information
+2. Configure the [dcetest.cfg](tests/dcetests.cfg) file with the necessary information.
+   Make sure you set a user with proper administrative privileges on the target Active Directory domain.

+3. Install testing requirements.
+You can use the following command to do so:

-3. Install tox (`python3 -m pip install tox`)
+         python3 -m pip install tox -r requirements-test.txt

+### Running tests

-Once that's done, you can run `tox` and wait for the results.
+Once that's done, you would be able to run the test suite with `pytest`.
+For example, you can run all "local" test cases using the following command:

+      $ pytest -m "not remote"

+Or run the "remote" test cases with the following command:

+      $ pytest -m "remote"

 If all goes well, all test cases should pass.

+### Automating runs

+If you want to run the test cases in a new fresh environment, or run those across different Python versions, you can use `tox`.
+You can specify the group of test cases you want to run, which would be passed to `pytest`.
+As an example, the following command will run all "local" test cases across all the Python versions defined in the `tox` configuration:

+      $ tox -- -m "not remote"

+### Coverage

+If you want to measure  coverage in your test cases run, you can use it via the `pytest-cov` plugin, for example by running the following command:

+      $ pytest --cov --cov-config=tox.ini

-You will also have a coverage HTML report located at `impacket/tests/htlmcov/index.html`
+`tox` will collect and report coverage statistics as well, and combine it across different Python version environment runs.
+You will have a coverage HTML report located at the default `Coverage`'s location `htlmcov/index.html`.

+### Configuration

+Configuration of all `pytest`, `coverage` and `tox` is contained in the [tox.ini](tox.ini) file.
+Refer to each tool documentation for further details about the different settings.

 Docker Support
 --------------

 Build Impacket's image:

-      docker build -t "impacket:latest" .
+      $ docker build -t "impacket:latest" .

 Using Impacket's image:

-      docker run -it --rm "impacket:latest"
+      $ docker run -it --rm "impacket:latest"

 Licensing
 =========